 top of page

-German-French pianist Camille Lemonnier has grown to be an avid collaborator in vocal, instrumental, and chamber repertoire.
-She performed in Barbican Hall in London, the Elbphilharmonie in Hamburg, the Bridgewater Hall in Manchester, the Beethoven Haus in Bonn and festivals such as the Oxford Lieder Festival, the Leeds Lieder Festival, and the International Lied Festival Zeist in the Netherlands.
-In addition, Camille is a Samling Young Artist and laureate of the “Académie Orsay-Royaumont” in France.
-With the “Académie” she recently recorded her first CD album including Schubert settings of Heine poetry from his last published song cycle “Schwanengesang”.
-She performed frequently at the Musée d’Orsay in Paris and created little song sets to different paintings, the most recent was Gustave Courbet’s tableau “La Truite”.
+The German-French pianist Camille Lemonnier is a passionate interpreter of art song, opera, and chamber music.
+She has performed at the Barbican Hall in London, the Elbphilharmonie in Hamburg, the Bridgewater Hall in Manchester, and the Beethoven-Haus in Bonn, as well as at festivals such as the Oxford Lieder Festival, the Leeds Lieder Festival, and the International Lied Festival Zeist in the Netherlands.
+Among numerous awards, Camille Lemonnier is a Samling Young Artist and a prizewinner of the Académie Orsay-Royaumont in France.

 Learn More